How to Calculate Tax on Sale of Commercial Property

 For those who are single or married filing separately, the maximum exclusion is $250,000.
 If your profit exceeds these limits, it will be subject to capital gains tax.
 Given the different taxes involved and the potential size of the capital gains tax burden, consulting an experienced tax professional or financial advisor before completing a sale is wise.

-How to Calculate Tax on the Sale of Commercial Property
+How to Calculate Tax on a Commercial Property Sale

 Properly calculating your tax after a commercial property sale can be challenging for most real estate investors.
 The process extends beyond just knowing your sale price; it requires determining your adjusted basis, accounting for depreciation, and understanding how different taxes apply.